 User Profile & Dashboard

 A user’s profile should be the same as their medical card, only in a digital form.
-Probably the best version of a user’s profile was implemented on HealthTap.
-It has everything, starting from general information about the patient ending with preferred pharmacies.
+Probably the best version of a user’s profile was implemented on HealthTap software.
+It has everything, starting from general information about the patient and ending with preferred pharmacies.

-As for a dashboard, a patient should be able to access data on their last visit, prescriptions, treatments, and so on.
+As for a dashboard, a patient should be able to access records on their last visit, prescriptions, treatments, and so on.